RackHD/docs/docs/rackhd_api/features_ssdp.rst

 Configuration Options
 -----------------------------
 Related options defined in `config.json`.
-For complete examples see :doc:`configuration`.
+For complete examples see :ref:`configuration`.